e-alizadeh/Zotero2Readwise-Sync/README.md

 This will run the automation immediately and won't impact your scheduled automation.

 # Note
-*Keep in mind that GitHub Actions may run your scheduled automation with some delay!*
+*Keep in mind that GitHub Actions may run the scheduled automation with some delay (sometimes with one-hour delay!).*